 Risk Assessment

 Risk assessors calculate the total exposure dose by adding the amount of chemicals entering your body by all of the potential exposure routes.
-This information is the compared to data from dose-response studies to determine whether the total exposure is will harm a person's health.
-If there is a concern about negative health effects, then the risk assessor may make suggestions to help people avoid or reduce exposure.
+This information is then compared to the dose determined to be safe based upon dose-response studies.
+If there is a concern about negative health effects, the risk assessor will make suggestions to help people avoid or reduce exposure.
+The results of risk assessments carried out by the Public Health Toxicology team can be found on our Environmental Exposure Assessments page.